speciial/time_tracking/documentation/documentation.md

 What I'm essentially doing, is testing for a required token or range of required tokens.
 If I encounter a token I didn't expect, I forward the tokenizer to the end of the file and fall through the chain of parsing.
 I also print out the location of the error that occured during parsing.

+TODO(speciial): Semantic error handling!
+Right now, things like invalid dates and times or too many pauses are not being checked.

 ### Writing
 Writing the file back to disc is about as simple as it gets.
 I just iterate through all records and write them out using a formatted string.

+## Data Structure
+TODO(speciial): There are a lot of things very specific to what I'm trying to do here.
+Like Day being an index into an array, separation into months, etc.